-1. Start the engine and let it run until it reaches normal operating schedules.
+1. Start the engine and let it run until it reaches normal operating temperature (the engine coolant temperature gauge indicator will be near the center of the normal area between H and C).

-2. Turn the steering wheel left and right several times.
+2. While the engine idles, turn the steering wheel to its furthest point (until it stops) left and right several times.